Relatively High Level of Cash Detected in Shares of Renaissancere in the Reinsurance Industry (RNR, RGA, ESGR, Y, RE) | Comtex SmarTrend

 Below are the three companies in the Reinsurance industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Renaissancere ranks highest with a CE of $1,000.
-Following is Reinsurance Grou with a CE of $1,000.
+Reinsurance Grou is next with a CE of $1,000.
 Enstar Group Ltd ranks third highest with a CE of $955.

 Alleghany Corp follows with a CE of $838, and Everest Re Group rounds out the top five with a CE of $635.